rgehrsitz/rex/docs/ENGINE_AUDIT.md

 ### REX-013: small repository maintenance

-- Update CodeQL from `actions/checkout@v4` to the currently used v7.
+- CodeQL now uses `actions/checkout@v7` and `github/codeql-action@v4`; the
+  workflow is active again after GitHub previously disabled it for repository inactivity.
-- Resolve Dependabot PRs #8 and #9 intentionally; do not leave them as stale duplicate work.
+- Dependabot PRs #8 and #9 were refreshed, verified, and intentionally merged.
 - Rebuild or pin the local `govulncheck` tool with Go 1.26 so local scans match CI.